Jami-Lee Ross saga: Identity of 'Cathedral Club' donor revealed

 "Simon Bridges knows exactly what Cathedral Club is.
 It was a name he used to hide a donation from a close friend of his.
 He claimed it was a clerical error.
 I call BS on that."

-The 2006 gathering also includes National MP Simon O'Connor, recently-rogue MP Jami-Lee Ross and polling company maestro David Farrar, whose work for the National Party is legendary.
+The 2006 gathering also includes National MP Simon O'Connor, recently-rogue MP Jami-Lee Ross and pollster David Farrar, whose work for the National Party is legendary.

 Bhatnagar, who is known as a National Party supporter, said the group was a dinner club which started in 2001 and last met around 2008.